Virginia Tech® home

 • Spring: Provost-approved requests presented to Board of Visitors for approval.

-• After Spring BOV meeting: Faculty member, department head, dean, and human resources notified of Board of Visitors approval.
+• After Spring BOV meeting: Faculty member, department or school head, dean, and human resources notified of Board of Visitors approval.

 Change to Approved Research Leave or Special Leave with Pay

-If you plan to make any changes to your approved research leave, please contact your department head/chair as soon as possible to help them ensure that departmental teaching needs are appropriately covered.
-With your department’s support, you can initiate the change request process.
+If you plan to make any changes to your approved research leave, please contact your department head/chair or school director as soon as possible to help them ensure that departmental teaching needs are appropriately covered.
+With your department or school's support, you can initiate the change request process.

-Changes to research leaves (for COVID-19 related or other reasons) that can be approved without additional BOV approval include:
+Changes to research leaves that can be approved without additional BOV approval include:

 • a postponement of leave for up to 1 year